Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 This subsection explores how well spectral subsampling MCMC approximates the posterior based on the Whittle likelihood for the full data.
 The next section investigates how well the Whittle likelihood for the full data approximates the time domain likelihood in finite samples.

-Figures \ref{fig:WaterVelocityKDEartfima11}-\ref{fig:SthlmPollutionKDEartfima20} compare kernel density estimates of the posterior distribution of a subset of the parameters using subsampling MCMC and full-data MCMC for the three datasets.
-We conclude that the subsampling MCMC algorithm provides very similar answers, but is up to two orders of magnitude faster as shown in Table \ref{tab:Relative_CT}.
+Figure \ref{fig:WaterVelocityKDEVARTFIMA02} and \ref{fig:SwedTempKDEartfima20} compare kernel density estimates of the posterior distribution of a subset of the parameters using subsampling MCMC and full-data MCMC.
+We conclude that the subsampling MCMC algorithm provides very similar answers, and Table \ref{tab:Relative_CT} shows it is up to two orders of magnitude faster.

-Figures \ref{fig:WaterVelocityCoherence}-\ref{fig:SthlmPollutionCoherence} investigate the accuracy of subsampling MCMC with respect to the posterior distribution of the spectral density matrix, specifically the marginal spectral densities (graphs on the diagonal) of each time series, squared coherence (above diagonal) and phase/time delay (below diagonal).
+The individual parameters in time series models are seldom of practical interest.
+We will therefore now explore how well our method approximates the posterior of summary quantities based on the spectral density matrix that are often used in practical work.
 The \emph{coherence} between two time series $X_{it}$ and $X_{jt}$ at frequency $\omega$ is defined as

 The squared coherence